 Research for New Regulations

 MWRA has been working with EPA and other researchers to define new national drinking water standards by testing for unregulated contaminants.
-To better understand the drinking water, MWRA has voluntarily been testing for Cryptosporidium and Giardia prior to treatment.
-No Cryptosporidium was detected in 2010.
+In order to better understand the water supply and treated water, MWRA has voluntarily been testing for Cryptosporidium and Giardia.

 What You Need to Know about Lead in Tap Water